sschmeier/genomics-tutorial/ngs-taxonomic-investigation/index.rst

    kraken-report *--show-zeros* --db minikraken_20141208 |filebase|.kraken | **sort -n -k5** | gzip > |filebase|.kraken.report.sorted.gz

-The report is not ordered according to taxa ids and contains all taxa in the database, even if they have not been found in our sample and are thus zero:
+The report is not ordered according to taxa ids and contains all taxa in the database, even if they have not been found in our sample and are thus zero (e.g. "Methylophilus methylotrophus" in the example below):

 .. include:: example-kraken-report2.txt
    :literal: